Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Intuition for RG eigenvalues

 In summary, CFT predicts that the RG Jacobian $\nabla R$ at the fixed point $A_*$ should have a series of eigenvectors in one-to-one correspondence with nontrivial local CFT operators $\cO$.
-Eigenvalues of perturbations associated with $\cO$ which are not total derivatives (in CFT parlance such $\cO$ are referred to as quasiprimaries) will be given by \cref{eq:lambdaCFT}.
+Eigenvalues of perturbations associated with $\cO$ which are not total derivatives (such operators are called quasiprimaries) will be given by \cref{eq:lambdaCFT}.
 Eigenvalues of total derivative perturbations cannot be predicted by general principles; in particular they will depend on the choice of the RG map.

+Quasiprimaries of the Ising CFT are classified as follows \cite{DiFrancesco:1997nk}.
+Recall that in the space of local operators we have action of the Virasoro algebra whose generators are denoted by $L_n,\bar L_n $, $n\in \mathbb{Z}$, and of its finite-dimensional subalgebra of global conformal transformations, generated by $L_n,\bar L_n $, $n=0,\pm 1$.
+Any local operator is characterized by its holomorphic and antiholomorphic weights $h,\bar h$ defined through equations $L_0 \calO(0)= h \calO(0)$, $\bar L_0 \calO(0)=\bar h \calO(0)$.
+Linear combinations $L_0\pm\bar L_0$ generating dilatations and rotations, the linear combinations of weights $\Delta=h+\bar h$ and $\ell=h-\bar h$ give scaling dimension and spin of a local operator.

+One first classifies the Virasoro primary operators $\calO(x)$, which are singled out algebraically by the condition $L_n \calO(0)=\bar L_n \calO(0)=0$, $n\ge 1$, i.e.~are annihilated by all positive Virasoro generators.
+The Ising CFT has three such Virasoro primary operators $\mathds{1}$, $\epsilon$, $\sigma$, see \cref{tab:2D}.
+The quasiprimary operators satisfy a weaker constraint $L_n \calO(0)=\bar L_n \calO(0)=0$, $n=1$.
+In particular all Virasoro primaries are also quasiprimaries.
+Taking a Virasoro primary and acting on it with sequences of negative Virasoro generators $L_{-n}, \bar L_{-n}$, $n<0$, produces infinitely many additional operators called Virasoro descendants.
+Other quasiprimaries are appropriate linear combinations of Virasoro descendants which are annihiliated by $L_1$, $\bar L_1$.
+Note that Virasoro generators $L_{-n},\bar L_{-n}$, $n\ge 2$, must necessarily be involved: acting with just $L_{-1}, \bar L_{-1}$ would not produce a quasiprimary, since these generators generate translations, and applying them is akin to taking a total derivative.

+The weights of quasiprimaries can be easily computed from the weights of primaries recalling that $L_{-n}$ increase $h$ by $n$ and $\bar L_{-n}$ increases $\bar h$ by $n$.
+E.g.~the holomorphic stress tensor component $T = L_{-2} \mathds{1}$ has $h=2,\bar h =0$, and analogously the antiholomorphic component $\bar T$.
+These quasiprimaries are present in any CFT.

+In \cref{tab:2D} we give the full list of quasiprimaries of scaling dimension $\Delta\le 5$, along with spin and the global $\mathbb{Z}_2$ symmetry quantum number.
+It's interesting to note that many candidate quasiprimaries, such as e.g.~$L_{-2}\epsilon+\ldots$ or $L_{-3}\epsilon +\ldots$ do not appear in this table, while the first quasiprimary built on top of $\epsilon$ has the form $L_{-4}\epsilon +\ldots$.
+These missing local operators are referred to as ``null descendants.''
+They happen to vanish identically in the 2D Ising CFT---a fact closely related to its exact solvability.